0ad-matters/community-maps-2/readme.md

 # 0 A.D.
 Community Maps

-This mod contains 25 maps (6 random maps, 8 scenarios and 11 skirmishes) collected from the [Wildfire Games (0 A.D.)
+This mod contains 35 maps (6 random maps, 13 skirmishes and 16 scenarios) collected from the [Wildfire Games (0 A.D.)
 Forum](https://wildfiregames.com/forum/).
 The maps can be easily accessed in game with the filter "Community Maps".

 ## Random Maps